MorganBergen/solidity-kubi/lectures/network/README.md

 ## Creating a Private Test Network

 Introduction to solidity programming language
 Morgan Bergen, B.S.
-Computer Science - Director of Education [University of Kansas Blockchain Institute](https://kublockchain.com
+Computer Science - Director of Education at [University of Kansas Blockchain Institute](https://kublockchain.com)

 This section will run through the commands for setting up a simple private network of two nodes.